About the Velocity program

 Facilities Assistant, Velocity

-Bram is the Facilities Assistant at the Velocity Garage and is tasked with aiding the teams within the facility.
-He facilitates the entrance process of entering companies, and serves as a important cog in the well-oiled machine that is Velocity.
-He just finished with 3A term in Arts and Business at the University of Waterloo.
-In his spare time he enjoys reading, playing rugby, and exploring the world around him.
+Phil is the Facilities Assistant at the Velocity Garage and is tasked with aiding the teams within the overall facility.
+He manages the entrance process of entering companies, and serves as an important cog in the well-oiled machine that is Velocity.
+He just completed his second year in the Recreation and Sports Business program at the University of Waterloo.
+He likes everything that revolves around sports and loves to travel.
+In his spare time he enjoys photography, playing guitar and cooking.